The Power of Adaptogens

 What Are Adaptogens?

-The word adaptogen refers to the non-specific, endocrine-regulating, immune-modulating effects of certain plants.
+Adaptogen refers to certain plants' non-specific, endocrine-regulating, immune-modulating effects.
 These plants increase the ability to maintain optimal balance in the face of physical or emotional stress and provide the perfect antidote for deficiencies in vitality created by the demands of modern life.

 Though the term adaptogen may be relatively new, the knowledge of herbs with adaptogenic qualities dates back hundreds and thousands of years.